 POST OFFICE HISTORY WITH NALC EMPHASIS

-PLEASE SEND ME YOUR CONTRIBUTIONS TO THE WEBMASTER TO ENSURE FURTHER DEVELOPMENT AND A CONTINUED EDUCATION OF OUR HISTORY
+PLEASE SEND ME YOUR CONTRIBUTIONS TO THE WEBMASTER TO ENSURE FURTHER DEVELOPMENT AND A CONTINUED EDUCATION

 History of the NALC

 Click on Ed Martin: Education with Ed.
 Posted March 17

 Greetings Union Brothers and Sisters,

 1. Benjamin Franklin was the first Postmaster General